 The field of operations research provides a scientific approach to managerial decision making.
 In a contemporary, hypercompetitive ever-changing business world, a manager needs quantitative and factual ways of solving problems related to optimal allocation of resources, profit/loss, maximization/minimization etc. In this endeavor, the subject of doing research on how to manage and make operations efficient is termed as Operations Research.

-The reference text provides a conceptual and analytical knowledge for various operations research techniques.
-The solution of these techniques is explained in an easy manner to make readers comfortable with some intricate techniques of the subject.
-It covers important concepts including sensitivity analysis, duality theory, transportation solution method, Hungarian algorithm, program evaluation and review technique, and periodic review system.
+The reference text provides conceptual and analytical knowledge for various operations research techniques.
+Readers, especially students of this subject, are skeptic in dealing with the subject because of its emphasis on mathematics.
+However, this book has tried to remove such doubts by focusing on the application part of OR techniques with minimal usage of mathematics.
+The attempt was to make students comfortable with some complicated topics of the subject.
+It covers important concepts including sensitivity analysis, duality theory, transportation solution method, Hungarian algorithm, program evaluation and review technique and periodic review system.

-- Discusses extensive use of Microsoft Excel spreadsheet and formulas in solving operations research problems.
+• Discusses extensive use of Microsoft Excel spreadsheets and formulas in solving operations research problems

-- Discusses creating spreadsheets and using different Excel formulas are illustrated in easy to understand manner.
+• Discusses creating spreadsheets and using different Excel formulas in an easy-to-understand manner

 Table of Contents